rebelsky/sams-assorted-musings-reflections/garners-modern-english-2019-09-14.md

 all intents and purposes" [15].
 But it certainly makes sense.

 Of course, we're Rebelskys.
-We don't always agree, with each other or with authorities [16].  what was the latest challenge?
+We don't always agree, with each other or with authorities [16].
+What was the latest challenge?
 Oh, yeah.
 How should one pronounce "ophthalmologist"?

+---

+Postscript: How did Middle respond upon seing the title of this musing?
+"Let's see how many typos we can find!"
+And then he read it aloud, including all the punctuation [17].

 ---